sumanmukherjee03/practice-and-katas/k8s/CKA/30-ingress.README.md

 Take note of the annotation `nginx.ingress.kubernetes.io/rewrite-target` which can be used to rewrite urls before forwarding it to the backend service.
 Here the urls are getting rewritten before being forwarded to the services.
-  - accessories.bestdeals.com/watches rewrites to <watch-store-service>:8080/
+  - accessories.bestdeals.com/watches gets rewriten to <watch-store-service>:8080/
-  - accessories.bestdeals.com/hats rewrites to <hat-store-service>:8081/
+  - accessories.bestdeals.com/hats gets rewriten to <hat-store-service>:8081/
-  - accessories.bestdeals.com/belts rewrites to <belt-store-service>:8082/
+  - accessories.bestdeals.com/belts gets rewriten to <belt-store-service>:8082/

 Here's another example with a rewrite